Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida International Stats and Trends

-- This year, the Panthers have just two ATS wins in six games as an underdog of 10.5 points or more.
+- This season, the Panthers have two ATS wins in four games as an underdog of 11.5 points or more.

-- Florida International's games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).
+- Florida International's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall in games when it records more than 28.9 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 28.9 points.

-- When Florida International amasses over 354.5 yards, the team is 1-4 against the spread and 1-5 overall.
+- Florida International is 1-4 against the spread and 1-5 overall when the team totals more than 354.5 yards.

-- The Panthers have 18 giveaways this season, while the Golden Eagles have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.